Watercolor Painting for Joy and Progress — Not Perfection

 A practice sheet of colorful curly-cues, dots & blue fireworks I painted a few years ago :)

-One of the most important lessons I’ve learned as a watercolor artist is this: painting for the joy of the process not only makes painting more fun, but it also accelerates skill-building.
+One of the most important lessons I’ve learned as a watercolor artist is this: when painting feels enjoyable, progress accelerates.

 When you focus on the experience rather than the outcome, you're giving yourself permission to experiment, make mistakes, and try new things without the pressure of perfection.
 In turn, this is exactly how you grow as an artist.